-Of course, we have to have a summer to take up the subject of summer reading.
-Which reminds me of a great book about Krakatoa, the island that was blown to oblivion in 1883 when a volcano erupted, creating what became known as the year without a summer.
-The book “Krakatoa: The Day the World Exploded,” by Simon Winchester, explains that the massive volume of debris thrown into the atmosphere darkened not only what is now Indonesia, but much of the world, for months.
+Of course, we must have a summer to take up the subject of summer reading.
+Which reminds me of a great book about Krakatoa, which was blown to oblivion in 1883 when a volcano erupted, creating what became known as the year without a summer.
+The book “Krakatoa: The Day the World Exploded,” by Simon Winchester, explains that the massive volume of debris thrown into the atmosphere darkened the world for months, not just in Indonesia, but around the globe.

-Anyway, we haven’t had a really sunny beginning to our summer.
-It has been a wet and gloomy spring, and sunshine has been scarce.
-If you’re having too many indoor days, you might pick up Winchester’s book and commiserate with the millions of people in the late 1800s who lived in the shade of Krakatoa.
+Anyway, what I was saying is that we’ve had plenty of chill winds this spring, but the days ahead look promising.
+If you’re still in indoor mode, you might pick up Winchester’s book and commiserate with the millions of people in the 19th century who lived in the shade of Krakatoa.

-I would put that book in the category of “escape,” and I would add a few others to the list for those reading to run away.
+I would put that book in the category of “escape,” and I would add a few to the list for those reading to run away.
 Heaven knows, many of us have our traveling pants on.
-I feel as if I could possibly become one of those people who eventually combust from the pressure of awful news in the world and start screaming at the TV or running down the street with my hair on fire.
-When I was a kid, my escape from stress or distress was reading, and it still is.
-Still, it’s so hard to concentrate when I see glaciers the size of Rhode Island breaking off the Antarctic continent.
+I feel as if I could become one of those people who eventually combusts from the pressure of awful news in the world and starts screaming at the TV or running down the street with my hair on fire.
+When I was a kid, my escape from stress was reading, and it still is.
+Still, it’s so hard to concentrate when I see with my own eyes glaciers the size of Rhode Island breaking off the Antarctic continent.

 Also, pick up “Priestdaddy,” by Patricia Lockwood, the comic memoir of her childhood in a rectory as the daughter of a priest.
-She uses her own life as copy, and she gets why it would be an entertaining subject for those of us whose fathers aren’t priests and others whose Fathers are Fathers.
+She uses her own life as copy, and she gets why it would be an entertaining subject even for those of us whose fathers aren’t priests but just fathers.

-If distraction and escape are not possible, if you’re too consumed by the political and cultural moment, then just give in and read deeply and widely so you can broaden your base of information and at least understand why the world is going to hell.
+If distraction and escape aren’t possible, if you’re too consumed by the political and cultural moment, then just give in and read deeply and widely so you can broaden your base of information and at least understand why the world is going to hell.

+I’m leaning toward nonfiction and short stories these days.
 Try “The Great Leveler,” by Walter Scheidel.
-In this well-reviewed nonfiction book, the author argues that only catastrophes like pandemics and great, violent upheavals like world wars can ever address economic inequality.
-Hey, you’re depressed anyway.
-Might as well be educated as to why.
+In this well-reviewed nonfiction book, he argues that only catastrophes like pandemics and great, violent upheavals like world wars can ever address economic inequality.
+Hey, you’re depressed anyway — might as well be educated as to why.